Taste of Italy - Self-guided Bike Tour Of Emilia Romagna

 Go on an optional visit of a Gelato Museum and taste the history of gelato, before enjoying great views along the hills.
 A rails-to-trails bikepath will lead you out to the fortress town of Bazzano, before heading to Modena.
 Don't miss a visit to the historic center of this city.
 Daily Mileage: 62 km (39 mi)

 Highlights: Modena's covered street market, Balsamic vinegar visit , stay in an agriturismo

 Before heading out of Modena with your bicycle, we suggest a visit to the local covered market that has been selling local products since the Middle Ages: fruits and vegetables, but also gourmet selections of Lambrusco wine, Amaretti cookies, truffles, cheese and Prosciutto, and of course traditional balsamic vinegar.
-You'll continue on along back roads to reach your agriturismo, a country house hotel with a working farm, where you'll stay tonight.
-Another culinary mystery is unveiled today as you visit the "acetaia," a traditional balsamic vinegar factory to learn how leftover grapes are transformed into the sweet rich vinegar that can sometimes be worth hundreds of dollars.
-Dinner is included.
+Another culinary mystery is unveiled today on an optional visit at an "acetaia", a traditional balsamic vinegar factory to learn how leftover grapes are transformed into the sweet rich vinegar that can sometimes be worth hundreds of dollars.
+You'll continue on along back roads to reach your "agriturismo", a country house hotel with a working farm, where you'll stay tonight and where an optional dinner can be reserved.
 Daily Mileage: 51 km (32 miles).

 Bike to Parma